-Battery fluid is a corrosive acid solution and can burn or even blind you.
+- Battery fluid is a corrosive acid solution and can burn or even blind you.
 Don't allow battery fluid to contact your eyes, skin, or clothing.
 Don't lean over a battery when attaching clamps.
-If acid splashes in eyes or on skin, flush the area immediately with large amounts of water.
+If acid splashes in eyes or on skin, flush the area immediately with large amounts of water. - Do not use a booster battery or any other booster source that has a greater than 12-volt system, i.e., do not use a 24-volt power source. - Never attempt to jump start a discharged battery that is frozen, because it could rupture or explode during jump starting.